 Thank you for allowing us to continue providing your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+Our water system grade is a 102A.

 We at the WEST ALLEN PARISH WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Additional information on the water system including our Final 2022 Community Public Water System Grade Report can be found at www.ldh.la.gov/watergrade.
-Our final Water Grade is 104 A. Please call our office if you have questions.
+Additional information on the water system can be found at www.ldh.la.gov/watergrade.
+Please call our office if you have questions.